 this is a complete drop in quality.
 With that said, it's not all bad, but too much of it is that it leaves a bad impression.

-to change his style and still keep within the realm of adequacy, for a few albums; however, the terrible shift toward outright
+managed to change his style and still keep within the realm of adequacy, for a few albums; however, the terrible shift toward

-parody that began on Hate Them has come to fruition on this album.
-The lyrics are so bloody bad that you want to reach into
+outright parody that began on Hate Them has come to fruition on this album.
+The lyrics are so bloody bad that you want to

-the speakers and strangle Fenriz for writing such trash.
-It's bad enough that the music is so uninspired, but this only adds
+reach into the speakers and strangle Fenriz for writing such trash.
+It's bad enough that the music is so uninspired, but this

-hear from Darkthrone... at all.
-It's fine for tossing in if you want some half-decent background music and you happen to appreciate
+to hear from Darkthrone... at all.
+It's fine for tossing in if you want some half-decent background music and you happen to

-old school Metal and even some Punk.
-Nonetheless, chances are, you'll only stop and pay attention to the music for the occasional
+appreciate old school metal and even some Punk.
+Nonetheless, chances are, you'll only stop and pay attention to the music

-poorly of them, they still managed to maintain a bit of notoriety, albeit negative.
-As the old saying goes, any publicity
+like me speaking poorly of them, they still managed to maintain a bit of notoriety, albeit negative.
+As the old saying goes,

-to Darkthrone.
-The only reason I'd recommend buying this is if you're wanting to complete the bonfire that includes Total
+it comes to Darkthrone.
+The only reason I'd recommend buying this is if you're wanting to complete the bonfire that includes

-Death, Ravishing Grimness, Sardonic Wrath, etc. There are worse albums out there, but that's no reason
+Total Death, Ravishing Grimness, Sardonic Wrath, etc. There are worse albums out there, but that's